Accident, sickness and unemployment insurance

 How long will ASU pay out for?

 ASU cover is designed to cover periods of temporary unemployment, sickness and injury.
-A typical policy will pay out for one to two years.
+A typical policy will pay out for 12 months.

-Long-term cover can last up to retirement age, but premiums will be more expensive.
+Long-term income protection can last up to retirement age, but premiums will be more expensive.

 Will my ASU pay out straight away?

-ASU policies have a ‘minimum claim period’, which is typically 30 days.
-During this time, you won’t be eligible to make a claim.
-On top of this, there’s also an ‘excess period’, which you decide on.
+No, ASU policies have a waiting period at the start of the policy before you can claim – typically 30 days.
+On top of this, there’s also a deferred period, which you decide on.

-That means, for example, if you buy a policy with a claim period of 30 days, choose an excess period of 60 days and make a successful claim, you’ll receive your first pay-out on day 91.
+That means, for example, if you buy a policy with a waiting period of 30 days, choose a deferred period of 60 days and make a successful claim, you’ll receive your first payout on day 91.

 Is ASU the same as PPI?